Citrus Cured Salmon

 Ingredients

-• 1 beautiful salmon fillet, 6-8 inches long (scaled and with pin bones removed)
+• 1 beautiful salmon fillet, 6–8 inches long, with skin (scales and pin bones removed)

 Instructions

-3. After curing, rinse the fillet under cold water to remove cure, pat dry with paper towels and allow to air dry under refrigeration before covering with fresh parchment for storage.
+5. After curing, rinse the fillet under cold water to remove cure, pat dry with paper towels, and allow to air dry under refrigeration before covering with fresh parchment for storage.
 At serving time, trim away skin and slice salmon very thinly.

 Subscribe to Recipes